• facebook

 Notes –

-• Execute the ‘Restore’ command with the NORECOVERY option when restoring multiple database files.
-Use the ‘Restore’ command with the RECOVERY option for the final database file.
+• Run the ‘Restore’ command using the NORECOVEREY option if you need to restore multiple database files.
+Run the ‘Restore’ command using the RECOVERY option for the last database file.

 • *(test_db = Database Name)